dilrukshax/UserRegistrationApp/README.md

 - **BCrypt**: For secure password hashing.
 - **Entity Framework Core**: ORM for .NET applications.
 - **Blazor**: For building interactive UIs with C#.
+- **ASP.NET Core Identity**: For user authentication and authorization.

 ---